-The Women Who Write Panel happened Sunday at Summer in the City 2017 on the Main Stage.
+The Women Who Write panel took place on Sunday at Summer in the City 2017 on the Main Stage.
 It was moderated by Hannah Witton and featured creators Connie Glynn, Savannah Brown, Hazel Hayes, and Dodie Clark.

 The panel, which was suggested by Connie, was the first of its kind and a complete success.
 The panel kicked off with everyone explaining what they specifically write and how their identity plays a role in that.
-“It was really cool yesterday to be on the filmmaking panel and just be a woman on that panel and not have it make a difference.
-Yet, I am still aware that there is that inequality and so it’s really cool to have panels like this that raise up who maybe wouldn’t have been noticed because they aren’t a man,” explained Hazel.
+“It was really cool yesterday to be on the Filmmaking panel and just be a woman on that panel and not have it make a difference,” explained Hazel, “yet I am still aware that there is that inequality, and so it’s really cool to have panels like this that raise up [those] who maybe wouldn’t have been noticed because they aren’t a man.”

 She continued on to explain why, aside from just the inequality aspect, there needs to be more volume to women’s voices.
-For one, women can have experiences that men just can’t have – like producing life or being a mother.
-Though it does work both ways: “Of course, there are experiences that I’ll never understand about being a man.
-Like, growing up as a teenage boy or having to live in that very alpha male environment.”
+For one, most women can have experiences that most men just can’t have, like producing life and being a mother.
+Though she added that it does work both ways: “Of course, there are experiences that I’ll never understand about being a man, like growing up as a teenage boy or having to live in that very alpha male environment.”

-“That being said,” Dodie added interjecting, “I think it does make a difference to everyone discovering female writers though.
+“That being said,” Dodie interjected, “I think it does make a difference to everyone discovering female writers.
 I think it’s so important for young women to look up to women writers.”

-“As a woman, do you feel like there’s more pressure to be better than all the men, that you can’t get away from being average like the some of the guys can occasionally?”
+“As a woman, do you feel like there’s more pressure to be better than all the men – that you can’t get away with being average like the some of the guys can occasionally?”
 Connie asked, jumping into the conversation.

-This led to an interesting discussion about various professional fields that the panelists have been involved in because of their writing and how the gender divide plays a role in it.
-For example, Dodie explained that when she is working in the music industry she has noticed that many of the executives she interacts with are male.
-But, and to the agreement of the rest of the panel, the publishing industry is predominantly female.
+This led to an interesting discussion about various professional fields that the panellists have been involved in because of their writing, and how the gender divide played a role.
+For example, Dodie explained that when she is working in the music industry, she has noticed that many of the executives she interacts with are male – but, as the rest of the panel agreed, the publishing industry is predominantly female.

-Though the title of the panel was ‘Women Who Write’, Hazel expressed that she felt a bit uncomfortable focusing so sharply on the ‘women’’ peice of it and urged the panel to move towards speaking more towards the love and experience of writing – regardless of gender.
+Though the title of the panel was “Women Who Write”, Hazel expressed that she felt a bit uncomfortable focusing so sharply on the “women” part of it, and urged the panel to move towards speaking more about love for and experience of writing – regardless of gender.

 “I get it from people’s words,” said Dodie.
-“I’ve had a lot of deep chats with my friends and i’ll be crying or whatever and they’ll say something and I’ll just be like ‘wait.’ and I’ll write it down and then I’ll come back to it later on and now I have this notebook of sweet little phrases and I think once you have that, you can just take ideas off of it.”
+“I’ve had a lot of deep chats with my friends, and I’ll be crying or whatever, and they’ll say something and I’ll just be like, ‘Wait!’
+I’ll write it down and then I’ll come back to it later on, and now I have this notebook of sweet little phrases, and I think once you have that, you can just take ideas off of it.”

-This was a point that seemed to resonate with both the other panelists and many of the audience members; writing is almost a compulsion and something you just have to do, that the experience can sometimes be an out of body experience in the way that the words and stories just pour out.
+This was a point that seemed to resonate both with the other panellists and with many of the audience members; writing is almost a compulsion and something you just have to do, and the process can sometimes be an out-of-body experience in the way that the words and stories just pour out.

-Like the actual writing, each panelists editing process was also vastly different.
+Like the actual writing, each panellist’s editing process was also vastly different.
 Dodie, for example, edits as she goes.
 She likes to perfect the piece or section she is working on and then move on forever.
-Hannah on the other hand just gets it all out on the page like word vomit and then goes back to edit and refine.
-As was said throughout the entirety of the hour, everyone is different in how they write or why they write, and this is just another aspect of just how unique the experience of writing is person to person.
+Hannah, on the other hand, just gets it all out on the page like word vomit and then goes back to edit and refine.
+As was said throughout the entirety of the hour, everyone is different in how they write or why they write, and this is just another aspect of how unique the experience of writing is from person to person.

-The hour went quickly and the panelists wrapped it up with some simple advice for aspiring writers.
-The consensus was that if you read a lot, engage with written word, and just write and write and write and write… you’ll find your craft and something good will eventually happen with it – woman or not.
+The hour went quickly and the panellists wrapped it up with some simple advice for aspiring writers.
+The consensus was that if you read a lot, engage with written word, and just write and write and write and write, you’ll find your craft and something good will eventually happen with it – woman or not.